ARZ979/waste-image-classification-webapp/README.md

 - ✅ **Documentation**: short Chapter 3 (BAB 3) + this **README**.
 - ✅ **Support** until thesis completion (non‑feature changes).

-> Bahasa Indonesia is used in the UI labels and docs where helpful.

 ---

 ## 🗂 Repository Structure